Home Gyms in Small Spaces | Best Equipment for a Home Gym

 Do worry about floor damage and noise.
 Carpet may help with noise and dropped weight damage, but it is bad for movement and absorbs sweat.
 Don’t pick equipment that is bad for your space because you have nice wood floors or downstairs neighbors.
 Select soft free weights that are quiet and safe for your floors, pets and children when dropped.
 They may also save you that harassment from a neighbor who’s bothered by the noise.

 Do select adjustable dumbbells and adjustable soft kettlebells that can be used in many different weight combinations for unmatched variety that take up a tiny footprint.
 Or SandBell sandbag training weights that easily stack in a small space.
 You can even get you cardio from the right selection of kettlebell exercises, adding short battle ropes, or picking cardio equipment that stores vertically like the WaterRower.
 If space allows, go ahead and pick a good treadmill or stationary bike which are good for a total home gym.
 It has to be cardio that you will like the most for your home gym to work.
 Include a TRX for suspension training if you have a good spot for an anchor.
 Don’t pick equipment that requires large storage racks, has to be hidden in closets or under the bed to store, or is a fixed weight so that you need many free weights that take up lots of space.
+Battle ropes for home gyms are fantastic in theory.
+A simple tool like the battle rope can work your upper body, abs and core while also providing that great battle rope cardio kick in a short time.
+Few home gym spaces will be big enough for you to workout with a 50 ft or 30 ft long heavy rope.
+Battle ropes are also bulky and hard to store at home.
+If you have a garage gym it can work.
+One similar option that uses 10 ft of space and stores easily is the SandRope battle rope from Hyperwear.
+Short heavy battle ropes are the ideal solution for small space home gyms.

 Ready to learn more about great equipment for home gyms?